Landscaping Front Yards In Neighbourhoods Of Bridgwater

 ‘Depending on where the property is, certain Architectural Guidelines apply.
 If a front yard is not finished, please have the resident contact my office and we will initiate enforcement’:

-Director, Housing Delivery & Land Development
+Executive Director, Strategic Initiatives, Housing Delivery & Land Development

 In some Architectural Guidelines, there is a clause – “Scheduling” that states the following: